 Press the dough into the prepared pan – try to make it flat.
 Using a bench scraper or other straight edge, press the dough around the edges of the pan to even them out.
 Cut the dough down the middle of the pan so you have two 4″ halves.
 Now cut the dough perpendicular to that cut into 1″ strips.
 You will have sixteen 1″ bars.

-Bake for 1 hour 20 minutes, until the shortbread is golden brown.
+Bake for about 1 hour 15 minutes, or until the shortbread is dark golden brown.

-Sprinkle with granulated sugar and let cool completely.
+Sprinkle liberally with granulated sugar and let cool completely.